Daveography/soda-node/README.md

 }
 ```

-Inject your Context into your component, and query against it:
+Inject your Context into your component, and query against it using fluent querying:

 ```js
 @Component({